 After hearing about the unique challenges and issues involved with puppy mill breeder dogs, you may well be asking yourself if this is a journey you want to take.
 It is certainly not for everyone and if a fearful dog is not right for you, there are many other dogs that need wonderful homes.
 However, if you are drawn to the plight of the puppy mill breeder dogs and can respond to the challenges that may arise with adoption, please know that you will be providing a true second chance for a rescued dog.
 There is great reward and joy in watching a fearful dog wag her tail, bark for the first time, or learn to play with a toy.
 Yes, the progress takes place in baby steps, but if you have the patience, a positive attitude, and lots of love to share, you may just be what one of these special dogs needs.

 Because such a large number of rescued dogs arrive at our Golden Gateway campus from puppy mills, we have extensive experience in their rehabilitation.
 However, we also know that the training and conditioning we begin in the PHL program must continue after the dog is adopted.
 The dog’s journey continues, so we’ve created “Continuing the Journey” to help adopters continue to help their dogs!

-We also recommend the books Puppy Mill Dogs SPEAK!: Happy Stories and Helpful Advice, by Chris Shaughness with Chris Slawecki (both volunteers and adopters from DVGRR) and A Guide to Living With & Training a Fearful Dog by Debbie Jacobs.
+We recommend the books Puppy Mill Dogs SPEAK!: Happy Stories and Helpful Advice, by Chris Shaughness with Chris Slawecki (both volunteers and adopters from DVGRR) and A Guide to Living With & Training a Fearful Dog by Debbie Jacobs.
 Both books provide a detailed look at living with and rehabilitating puppy mill dogs and other shy or fearful dogs and contain invaluable information and advice.
-All families adopting a puppy mill dog from DVGRR will receive a copy of Puppy Mill Dog SPEAK! as part of their adoption materials.
+We also recommend Rescue Your Dog From Fear by Peggy O. Swager.
+This book features tried-and-true techniques to help your dog feel secure.